Andrey Avinoff

-From 1947 on Avinoff maintained a close friendship with the biologist and sex researcher Alfred Kinsey, based in part on their similar entomological interests; Kinsey’s early scientific work was with gall wasps.
-Until Avinoff’s death, the two collaborated on several projects, including an unpublished study on the sexuality of individuals in the arts.
+From 1947 on Avinoff maintained a close friendship with the biologist and sex researcher Alfred Kinsey, based in part on their similar entomological interests; Kinsey's early scientific work was with gall wasps.
+Until Avinoff's death, the two collaborated on several projects, including an unpublished study on the sexuality of individuals in the arts.

 Early life and career in Russia

 Andrey Avinoff was born in Tulchyn in what is now Ukraine, (then called Little Russia), into an aristocratic Russian family going back to the boyars of Novgorod.
-He was the grandson of Admiral Alexander Avinoff, who fought at the Battle of Trafalgar (1805), and a great-grandson of Vladimir Panaieff (Panayev), minister of the Imperial Court during the reign (1825–1855) of Tsar Nicholas I, under whom Panaeff acquired art for the Hermitage Museum and what became the New Hermatage Museum collection in 1852.
+He was the grandson of Admiral Alexander Avinoff, who fought at the Battle of Trafalgar (1805), and a great-grandson of Vladimir Panaieff (Panayev), minister of the Imperial Court during the reign (1825–1855) of Tsar Nicholas I, under whom Panaeff acquired art for the Hermitage Museum and what became the New Hermitage Museum collection in 1852.

-Andrey, his sister Elizabeth, and brother Nicholas Avinov were taught perfect English, French, and German by governesses and tutors.
+Andrey, his sister Elizabeth Shoumatoff, and brother Nicholas Avinov were taught perfect English, French, and German by governesses and tutors.
 After graduating from Moscow State University with a degree in law (1905), Avinoff was appointed assistant secretary general of the Governing Senate, and in 1911 was named gentleman-in-waiting to the court of Tsar Nicholas II, serving in the Diplomatic Corps as director of ceremonies.

-In 1915, during World War I, Avinoff went to New York as an emissary of the Zemsky Union, an organization similar to the Red Cross, on a mission to purchase military supplies for the Imperial Army.
-He was back in New York on a second mission, now representing the Provisional Government, when the October Revolution of 1917 broke out.
+In 1915, during World War I, Avinoff went to New York as an emissary of the Zemsky Union, an organization similar to the Red Cross, on a mission to purchase military supplies for the Imperial Army during World War I. He was back in New York on a second mission, representing the Provisional Government, when the October Revolution of 1917 broke out.
 Avinoff telegraphed his family to leave Russia immediately.
-Except for his older brother, Nicholas, and Nicholas’s wife Marie, the entire family, including governesses, took the last Trans-Siberian Railway train eastward across Russia and crossed the Pacific by steamer to embark upon a new life in the United States.
+Except for his older brother, Nicholas, and Nicholas' wife Marie Avinov, the entire family, including governesses, took the last Trans-Siberian Railway train eastward across Russia and crossed the Pacific by steamer to embark upon a new life in the United States.
 Nicholas Avinoff was then serving as the Assistant Minister of Interior Affairs in the Kerensky Provisional Government.
 He was subsequently imprisoned a number of times and finally executed by the secret police during the Yezhov Purge of 1937.
 He is described in R. H. Bruce Lockhart's Memoirs of a British Agent (1932).
-Marie Avinov was one of the few Russian aristocrats to survive the Bolshevik Revolution, Stalin’s Great Purge, and the German invasion during World War II; she recounted her ordeal in Marie Avinov: Pilgrimage through Hell (1968).
+Marie Avinov was one of the few Russian aristocrats to survive the Bolshevik Revolution, Stalin's Great Purge, and the German invasion during World War II; she recounted her ordeal in Marie Avinov: Pilgrimage through Hell (1968).